codinghappiness-web/Ramalama-SLM-LLM/README.md

 ### Observation

-The Hugging Face transport was downloaded, but did not execute successfully.
+The Hugging Face transport was downloaded, executed successfully but gave the wrong answer.

 I tried other models using Hugging Face transport, but they did not work because of the space constraints.